Molino's description and foliated homogeneity: Examples and open problems

 It would be desirable to have a uniqueness of the Molino's description stronger than Proposition~\ref{p: equivalent Molino}, stating that not only the structures $(G,\Gamma,H,\widehat X_0,\hat\pi_0)$ constructed in the proof of Theorem~\ref{mt: Molino}, but also all possible structures $(G,\Gamma,H,\widehat X_0,\hat\pi_0)$ satisfying the conditions of its statement are equivalent.
 This would follow by showing a universality property, which in turn would follow by exhibiting its functoriality with respect to some kind of foliated maps.
 Since the definition of $\widehat X_0$ uses germs of maps in $\ol\HH$, the functoriality of Molino's description could be achieved by showing that foliated maps between equicontinuous foliated spaces induce morphisms between the closures of their holonomy pseudogroups.
-This would be en extension of the case of Riemannian foliations, solved in \cite{AlvarezMasa2008,AlvarezMasa2006}.
-Such functiorality, universality and uniqueness of the Molino's description is not even proved in the Riemannian foliation case.
-A direct consequence would be that $H$ is finite if and only if $X$ is a {\em virtually foliated homogeneous\/} foliated space (a finite fold covering of $X$ is foliated homogeneous as foliated space).
+This would be an extension of the case of Riemannian foliations, solved in \cite{AlvarezMasa2008,AlvarezMasa2006}.
+Such functoriality, universality and uniqueness of the Molino's description is not even proved in the Riemannian foliation case.
+A direct consequence would be that $H$ is finite if and only if $X$ is a {\em virtually foliated homogeneous\/} foliated space (a finite fold covering of $X$ is foliated homogeneous as a foliated space).
+When $X$ is an equicontinuous matchbox manifold, Dyer, Hurder and Lukina have shown that, if $H$ is finite, then $X$ is virtually homogeneous (a finite fold covering of $X$ is homogeneous) \cite[Theorem 1.13 and Corollary~1.14]{DyerHurderLukina2016}.